What is Ignition Timing?

 The timing advance occurs when the ignition occurs earlier in the compression stroke, i.e., before the Top Dead Centre (TDC).
 However, if the spark advances too much, the combustion will complete even before the piston reaches the TDC.
 Then, the crankshaft and connecting rod would have to force the piston to move upwards against the compression stroke pressure.
 In such a case, this force might not be sufficient to overcome the compression pressure.

 As a result, the engine could stop or stall.
 An advanced spark may also cause the fuel to explode or detonate midway to produce an audible knock.
 However, the timing advance is necessary when the engine operates at full speed.
 Thus, it allows sufficient time for burning the air-fuel mixture.
 The engineers need to control the ignition timing advance accurately.
 So, they provide different systems such as manual, centrifugal, vacuum advance, and complete vacuum control mechanisms.

 The ‘Timing Advance’ depends on the following factors:

 Ignition Timing Retard:

 So, the engine retard function helps to slow down the engine performance.
 Thus, it delivers the spark later in the engine cycle.
 Some engines also retard the valve timing to compensate for the ignition timing retard.
-The retarding of the engine lowers the engine speed and causes loss of power.
-Also, it can cause engine knocking which can harm the engine.
+The retarding of the engine lowers the engine speed and causes a loss of power.
+Also, it can cause engine knocking, which can harm the engine.